Megscammell/METOD-Algorithm/docs/source/Inputs of the METOD algorithm/index.rst

 In this section, details on the required inputs and optional inputs of the METOD algorithm are provided.

-All source code for the METOD algorithm can be found `here <https://github.com/Megscammell/METOD-Algorithm/tree/master/src/metod>`_.
-To use the METOD algorithm, the metod.py program needs to be executed.

 .. toctree::
    :maxdepth: 2